 Detective Sonya Cross, “The Bridge“

 One of the few shows to actually use the word “Asperger’s” to describe its main character is The Bridge.
-Based on a popular Swedish drama, the show follows Sonya Cross, a detective working to solve a political nightmare of a murder along the U.S. -Mexico border.
+Based on a popular Swedish drama, the show follows Sonya Cross, a detective working to solve a politically charged murder along the U.S. -Mexico border.
 Detective Cross often tends to be an over-the-top version of a woman with Asperger’s.
 She doesn’t make eye contact, often spouts off inappropriate comments, and barely shows an ounce of empathy over the course of the series — things which may or may not be very realistic, depending upon who you ask.
-Still, most agree that actress Diane Kruger’s raw and heartfelt portrayal of the detective is spot-on and goes in the right direction when it comes to portraying characters on the Autism Spectrum.
+Still, most agree that actress Diane Kruger’s raw and heartfelt portrayal of the detective goes in the right direction when it comes to portraying characters on the Autism Spectrum.

 Dr. Isidore Latham, “Chicago Med”